BUNNY BUSINESS

 Thistles are popular with all rabbits, but because they are considered weeds, only collect these from your own garden unless you are absolutely certain they have not been sprayed with poison.

 My experience has shown that you may have to do a bit of searching to find a veterinarian who is really familiar with rabbits and their problems.
 Given the thousands of rabbits living in any city you care to name, one could naturally assume that all veterinarians would know all about rabbits, but through no fault of their own, I have found this not to be the case.
 I think it stems from the way many owners treat their rabbits - they simply don't take them to the vet.
 Many are left in tiny hutches at the bottom of the garden without any interaction with their owners, so when they become sick, no one notices.
 Consequently a great "cat and dog" vet may not necessarily have much experience with rabbits.
 I have been to some vets who felt their expertise in rabbits was lacking, but were professional enough to refer me to another surgery, so don't hesitate to get a second opinion if you feel dissatisfied with the care your rabbit is receiving.
+If your vet gives an excuse for not desexing – "too invasive" "there is no need to desex rabbits" – what he really means is "I don't know how to" so change your vet because he won't know anything else about rabbits either!!

-I get my vet to clip my rabbits’ nails because I live alone and I find it best to have another person to hold a wriggly bunny still.
+I get my vet to clip my rabbit's nails because I live alone and I find it best to have another person to hold a wriggly bunny still.
 It's really easy to misjudge where to cut, and if you cut through the nerve it will hurt.
 My vet has a good method for nail clipping - she presses the clippers on the nail, but without enough pressure to cut.
 The rabbit will react if the nerve is being pressured, so if this happens, she just moves the clippers a little way down the nail and tries again.
 She has never cut through a nerve this way.

 Most products on the market that actually work, are designed for cats and dogs and some like Frontline, are fatal to rabbits so be careful of any product you use - "less is best," so minimise the amount used, especially if the rabbit is small, beware of ingestion through grooming/scratching then licking feet (as rabbits tend to do.)
 Follow directions diligently, and check with your veterinarian AND the manufacturer before using anything.
+I use Advantage or Revolution for kittens.

 Because Frontline is fatal to rabbits, it is best not to use it on your dog if your dog and rabbit are friends.
 Friends will lick each other and you don’t want your rabbit licking a dog that has been treated with Frontline.

 This is needed annually.
 It would be wise to have your veterinarian give your rabbit a complete check-up when you take him in for vaccination.
-Also get toenails clipped, and don't forget those continually growing teeth!
+Also get toenails clipped, and don't forget to check those continually growing teeth!

 Don't.
 The RSPCA and Animal Welfare League have enough to do with unwanted and uncared for animals.
 Even the best intentioned people neglect rabbits, so don't add to the chain of misery.